 I study evolution, ecology, and genetics.
 In particular, I'm fascinated by evolutionary adaptations - the characteristics that enable organisms to survive and reproduce in such diverse and remarkable ways - including ecological factors that shape them and genetic factors that underlie and constrain them.
 My approaches are mainly mathematical, computational, and statistical, but I often collaborate with experimenters.
 For example, colleagues and I devised statistical analyses indicating that regulatory regions of many genes underlying neural development and function have evolved adaptively in the human lineage (Haygood et al, 2007), affirming a long-standing conjecture that human cognition has evolved primarily through changes in gene regulation.

 I have a bachelor's degree in physics and mathematics from the University of California, Irvine, a master's degree in physics from the University of California, Santa Barbara, and a doctorate in population biology from the University of California, Davis; at Davis, my dissertation won the Merton Love award for best dissertation of the year on evolution, ecology, or ethology.
 I held postdoctoral fellowships in zoology at the University of Wisconsin, Madison and biology at Duke University; at Duke, I was supported by a National Science Foundation Postdoctoral Fellowship in Biological Informatics.
-In 2009, I left academia, having concluded I could pursue my interests more happily and productively as an independent entrepreneur.
+In 2009, I left academia, having concluded I could pursue my interests more happily and productively as an independent scholar and entrepreneur.